Marketing in Prague

 Marketing is dynamic, pervasive and exciting.
 It focuses on understanding consumers, advocating for them, and developing loyal relationships with them.
 It steers innovation, strategy, revenue generation, profitability and, ultimately, drives economic development and corporate performance.
 It can also have a positive social impact if pursued in an ethical and socially responsible manner.

 The class will be entirely online except for two weeks while we are abroad.
-During the course time abroad we will have class meetings with in-class activities, case analyses and field trips in Barcelona that will require your attendance and participation in order to receive full credit.
-As part of the course, we will have the opportunity to visit a number of businesses in Barcelona in order to learn more about how businesses operate in Spain.
+During the course time abroad we will have class meetings with in-class activities, case analyses and field trips in Prague that will require your attendance and participation in order to receive full credit.
+As part of the course, we will have the opportunity to visit a number of businesses in the host country in order to learn more about how businesses operate in Czech Republic.
+Students will need to do coursework online prior to the dates abroad

 All participants are required to register in the following SDSU course, offered through the College of Extended Studies (CES):